Frazer-dl/restaurant_voting/README.md

 ## Restaurant voting
-To get familiar with the functionality use [swagger api](http://localhost:8080/swagger-ui/index.html#/) after download and run app.
+To get familiar with the functionality use [swagger api](http://localhost:8080/swagger-ui/index.html#/) after download and run app (mvn spring-boot:run).
 ----
 Design and implement a REST API using Hibernate/Spring/SpringMVC (or Spring-Boot) **without frontend**.